saeidskyboy/GCP/TerraformOnGCP/GKE/README.md

 5- kubectl get pods -w
 6- using workload identity and granting access to the pod to list GC buckets:
-    - uncomment file service-account.tf and run terraform apply again to create a service account and grant access to GC bucket
-7- once the service account created deploy file namespace.tf our pod can interact with our bucket, go to the pod ->
+    - uncomment file service-account.tf and run terraform apply again to create a service account and grant access to GC bucket check to have "Cloud Resource Manager API" enaled (for GH action interaction) 7- once the service account created deploy file namespace.tf our pod can interact with our bucket, go to the pod ->
     - kubectl get pods -n staging